Heartisans/Heartisans1/README.md

 We're grateful to all contributors who have helped make Heartisans a reality.
 Every contribution, from code to feedback, helps preserve and promote traditional artisanship.

-**Want to join our team?** We're always looking for passionate developers, designers, and artisan advocates.
-Check out our [Contributing Guidelines](#-contributing) to get started!

 </div>

 ---